dodevops/cloudcontrol/README.md

 *Please note though*, that this affects the security of the system and should not be used constantly.

-### When i try to start cloud control, it keeps exiting with "./ccc: exit status 1" and i want to debug that more
+### When I try to start CloudControl, it keeps exiting with "./ccc: exit status 1".
+What can I do?

 Use the `docker logs` command with the failed container to see the complete log output.
 You can enhance the log by using the "DEBUG_<feature>" options.
 If you are really stuck, you can convince the container to keep running by setting "CONTINUE_ON_ERROR=yes" as an